yawaramin/ggspec/README.md

     guile> (define demo-suite (suite "Hello ggspec" end)) guile> (demo-suite)
       Suite: Hello ggspec
-    ("Hello ggspec" () ())
+    (0 0)

-The last line above shows the suite description, a list of passing tests, and a list of failing tests.
-Since I didn't specify _any_ tests, both lists are empty.
+The last line above shows the number of passing tests and the number of failing tests.
+Since we didn't write _any_ tests here, but are zero.

-## Documentation
+## Tutorial

 See the `ggspec.scm` file for a detailed reference.
 A short tutorial (in the context of Test-Driven Development):